Nathan Hale High School (Washington): History

 The land where Nathan Hale High School is located today was previously occupied by the Fisher Dairy Farm and later the Meadowbrook Golf Course.
 At that time, Jane Addams was the only secondary school in the area and was part of the Shoreline School District.
 Nathan Hale High School opened in 1963 with 1,206 students, all sophomores and juniors, and grew to 2,400 students across three grades by the end of the decade.

 In 1969, unknown individuals painted a Raider on the school's smokestack in the middle of the night.

 The school radio station, KNHC (for "Nathan Hale Communications"), was founded in 1971.

 A learning resource center was added in 1972 using bond funds.

-The first greenhouse was built in 1973 to house horticulture classes, and carpentry students built a newer solar greenhouse in 1982–83, near a sewer plant that was later redeveloped into Meadowbrook Pond in the late 1990s.
+The first greenhouse was built in 1973 to house horticulture classes.
+Carpentry students built a newer solar greenhouse in 1982–83, near a sewer plant that was later redeveloped into Meadowbrook Pond in the late 1990s.

 Nathan Hale's enrollment dropped dramatically after the district-wide 1978 desegregation plan closed or reassigned many of its feeder schools.

 The school began admitting ninth graders in 1979.

+By the late 1980s, the school's reputation was suffering.
+In 1996 the Seattle Times described the school as having a "historically bad reputation".
+This changed by the early 2000s, with the help of Principal Eric Benson.
+Under his guidance, Hale transformed into the most desirable high school in the district, with the longest waitlist.

 New sports fields were added in 2000 and a new performing arts center was completed in 2005, hosting a free concert by Rihanna a few months later.
+In 2008, Lady Gaga performed a concert in the performing arts center.

 Renovations

-The original building underwent a major renovation between 2009 and 2011 as part of Bex III, rebuilding 75% of the school and adding a new library and synthetic turf football field.
-The new building was designed with CES principles in mind and won an AIA National Award in 2014.
+The original building underwent a major renovation between 2009 and 2011 as part of Bex III.
+75% of the school was rebuilt, and a new library and synthetic turf football field were added.
+The new building was designed with CES principles in mind, and won an AIA National Award in 2014.
 The old smokestack was demolished during the renovation, but part of it was saved and moved to the south entrance in 2013.

-In 2015, the old greenhouses were demolished to make way for redevelopment of Thornton Creek, and a new greenhouse was opened behind Jane Addams Middle School in 2016.
+In 2015, the old greenhouses were demolished to make way for redevelopment of Thornton Creek.
+A new greenhouse was opened behind Jane Addams Middle School in 2016.